 A couple of years ago, I ripped a layer of whatever coats my eye bulb off by accident.
-My contacts had become dry and I had tried moving them.
+My contacts had become dry because I ignored the autumn eye care tips my optometrist gave me and I tried moving them.
 I was at university and had to catch the train home with one eye the size of Quasimodo’s.

 I have had countless eye infections.
 Spent endless hours in the Catch 22 situation of being too blind to see where I left my glasses.
 I’ve become intimately familiar with what it feels like to have sand in your eyes when you actually don’t.
 And I can poke myself in the eye without blinking.
 Every cloud, silver lining, right?

 If all goes well, by tomorrow I can throw my glasses, contacts, eye drops, cleaning cloths and sprays at a cat (figuratively of course) and it scares my socks off!

 What if I’ve traded a mere inconvenience for real problems?
 I’ve read that few people end up with 20/20 vision and some people even have to wear lighter contact lenses or glasses afterwards.
 I can just imagine my eyes saying, “nice try.
 We’ve gone all these years not doing any work, do you really think we’re going to start working on our own now?”.
 What if my eyes dry up and I need drops forever and can no longer go outside without sunglasses?
 What if the giant laser headed for my cornia misses?